JroLuttringer/JroLuttringer.github.io/content/authors/jean-romain-luttringer/_index.md

 highlight_name: true
 ---

-I am a PhD in Computer Networks currently working as a research and teaching assistant at the  [University of Strasbourg](https://www.unistra.fr/), in the [Networks Teams](https://reseaux.icube.unistra.fr/en/index.php/Home) of the ICube laboratory.
+I am a Ph.D. in Computer Networks currently working as a research and teaching assistant at the  [University of Strasbourg](https://www.unistra.fr/), in the [Networks Teams](https://reseaux.icube.unistra.fr/en/index.php/Home) of the ICube laboratory.

 My work focuses around routing.
-In particular, I worked on constrained path computation for large-scale Segment Routing domains (which lead to the BEST2COP and LCA algorithm).
+In particular, I worked on constrained path computation for large-scale Segment Routing domains.
 I am also working on OPTIC, a way to mitigate the impact of hot-potato BGP routing on transit traffic and its P4 implementation.

 Besides my work on routing, I have also worked on Internet topology discovery, more precisely on hidden MPLS tunnels revelation in the wild and on large-scale multi-domain tunnels measurements (Geant GN4).